valdezDev/gatsby-portfolio/src/pages/posts/001-first-post.md

 serviceWorker.unregister();
 ```

-Now, when you run `npm start` you should be able to see the content being rendered from our `App.js` file.
+Now, when we run `npm start` we should be able to see the content being rendered from our `App.js` file.

-Now, we can start setting up our Redux boiler-plate.
+At this point, we can start setting up our Redux boiler-plate.
 As I said earlier, this will be our most intimidating task but once everything is set up, we will be able to add actions like absolute professionals!

 Personally, I like to set up all of our folders and files ahead of time, just to keep things organized.
 So, that's what we are going to do here.
 In the `src` directory, add 4 new folders: `components`,  `actions`, `reducers`, and `styles`.
 In the same directory, create a new file, `store.js`.

 For the sake of immense simplicity, we will be working with 1 component for now, so in our `components` folder, we can make a new file called `Search.js`.
 For those unfamiliar with React, it's common practice to start the file name of every component with a capital letter.
-Ultimately, React is indifferent to how you name your files but we want to make sure we are building good developer habits and being as specific as possible.
+Ultimately, React is indifferent to how we name our files but we want to make sure we are building good developer habits and being as specific as possible.
 For now, let's write up the skeleton for our Search component.

-🐝 *valdezDev Tips: Remember our VSCode Redux plugin?
+🐝 *valdezDev Tips: Remember our VSCode React/Redux extension?
 In our empty `Search.js` file, we can type `rcc` + Tab key to build a quick layout for a React Class Component!*

-##### Search.js
+###### component/Search.js
 ```javascript
 import React, { Component } from 'react';